Friday, March 25, 1977

 Saturday, April 2, 1977

-Before I left for work today, one of the bosses asked me if I was planning to come and work the next day.
-I told her I was planning on it.
+Before I left for work today, one of the bosses asked me if I planned to come in and work the next day.
+I told her I was.
 She said, “Okay, we will see you tomorrow.”

 Sunday, April 3, 1977